johnmackintosh/rockthemes/README.md

   - Simulation Theory (Muse)
   - Tragic Kingdom (No Doubt)
   - Peace Sells (Megadeth, submission by C Beeley)
+  - The 2ND Law (Muse, submission by G Hutson)
   - Siamese Dream (Smashing Pumpkins, submission by C Mainey)
   - The Real Thing (Faith No More)
   - 1989 (Taylor Swift)